-Attachment B, (Organizational Capability Cover Sheet - Workforce Services), is the Organizational Capability cover sheet for respondent(s) to utilize for the submission of its experience and capabilities.
-One (1) legible, unbound original paper copy with the pages numbered, and one (1) USB flash drive with documents saved in Microsoft Word format must be submitted.
+Attachment B, Organizational Capability Cover Sheet (Workforce Services), is provided for respondent(s) to utilize in the submission of this portion of the RFP.
+This is a required section and should be included in the One (1) legible, unbound original paper copy with the pages numbered, and the three (3) USB flash drive with documents saved in Microsoft Word format must be submitted.
 Organizational Experiences/Capabilities that are not in the required format will be deducted one (1) point from the scoring discussed below.
 Applicable attachments for this section are to be saved in a PDF format on the USB flash drive.